 The traditional trajectory of adolescence-withdrawal, irritability, defiance, rejection of parental values, the trying on and discarding of different identities, and, finally, the development of a stable identity-seems to have given way to a far less successful trajectory.
 Fewer and fewer affluent teens are able to resist the contrajectory.
 Fewer and fewer affluent teens are able to resist the contrajectory.
-Fewer and fewer affluent teens are able to resist the contrajectory special coaches and tutors engaged to wring the school or college, special coaches and tutors engaged to wring the strate bit of performance out of them, many kids find themselves scheduled to within an inch of their lives.
-Criticism and even rejection become commonplace as competitive parents continue to push their children toward higher levels of accomplishment.
-As a linger in internal exploration; a necessary precursor to a well-developed sense of self.
+Fewer and fewer affluent teens are able to resist the contrajectory.
+Fewer and fewer affluent teens are able to resist the contrajectory special coaches and tutors engaged to wring the school or college, special coaches and tutors engaged to wring the stat bit of performance out of them, many kids find themselves scheduled to within an inch of their lives.
+Criticism and even rejection become commonplace as competitive parents continue to thouch their children toward higher levels of accomplishment.
+As a result, kids can't find the time, both literal and psychological, to linger in internal exploration; a necessary precursor to a well-developed sense of self.
 Fantasies, daydreaming, thinking about oneself and one's future, even just "chilling" are critical processes in self-development and cannot be hurried.
 Every child has a different time table, and most are ahead of the pack in some areas and behind in others.
 We would do well to remember "late bloomers" like Albert Einstein, John Steinbeck, Benjamin Franklin, and J.R.R.
 Tolkein.
 Sometimes a nudge is helpful, but a shove rarely is.